gmlaudone/gmlaudone.github.io/research.md

 My research focus is on the experimental characterisation and modelling of the void structure and fluid flow in porous materials.

+I am an experienced modeller and scientific programmer.
+I am the principal programmer of the void network simulation package, PoreXpert, and contribute to its continuous development.

 ### List of publications

 * Levy, C. L., Matthews, G. P., Laudone, G. M., Gribble, C. M., Turner, A., Ridgway, C. J., Gane, P. A. C. (2015).
 Diffusion and Tortuosity in Porous Functionalized Calcium Carbonate.
 INDUSTRIAL & ENGINEERING CHEMISTRY RESEARCH, 54(41), 9938-9947.
 * Laudone, G. M., Gribble, C. M., Jones, K. L., Collier, H. J., & Matthews, G. P. (2015).
 Validated a priori calculation of tortuosity in porous materials including sandstone and limestone.
 CHEMICAL ENGINEERING SCIENCE, 131, 109-117.
 * Laudone, G. M., Gribble, C. M., & Matthews, G. P. (2014).
 Characterisation of the porous structure of Gilsocarbon graphite using pycnometry, cyclic porosimetry and void-network modeling.
-Carbon N. Y., 73, 61-70. d
+Carbon N. Y., 73, 61-70.
 * Laudone, G. M., Matthews, G. P., Gregory, A. S., Bird, N. R. A., & Whalley, W. R. (2013).
 A dual-porous, inverse model of water retention to study biological and hydrological interactions in soil.
 EUROPEAN JOURNAL OF SOIL SCIENCE, 64(3), 345-356.
 * Laudone, G. M., Matthews, G. P., Bird, N. R. A., Whalley, W. R., Cardenas, L. M., & Gregory, A. S. (2011).
 A model to predict the effects of soil structure on denitrification and N2O emission.
 Journal of Hydrology, 409(1-2), 283-290.
 * Gribble, C. M., Matthews, G. P., Laudone, G. M., Turner, A., Ridgway, C. J., Schoelkopf, J., Gane, P. A. C. (2011).
 Porometry, porosimetry, image analysis and void network modelling in the study of the pore-level properties of filters.
 CHEMICAL ENGINEERING SCIENCE, 66(16), 3701-3709.